yaswanth-iitkgp/yaswanth-iitkgp.github.io/_pages/about.md

 - <span style="color:blue">[Apr 2023]</span> **Best Bachelor's Thesis Award**: Received the highest grade in the entire Computer Science Department for my Bachelor's thesis. 🥇
 - <span style="color:blue">[Apr 2023]</span> **Best Term Paper**: Awarded for the courses "Natural Language Processing", "AI Design Lab", and "AI Foundations & Applications". 📝
 - <span style="color:blue">[Jul 2022]</span> **Masters Selection**: Achieved 17th rank out of 1600 3rd-year students in the selection for Masters in Artificial Intelligence and Machine Learning at IIT Kharagpur. 🎓
-- <span style="color:blue">[Apr 2021]</span> E-commerce Website: Developed an e-commerce website and deployed it on an AWS EC2 server with Amazon S3 for image storage and leveraged AWS Cloudfront for Content Delivery Network (CDN) distribution. 💻
+- <span style="color:blue">[Apr 2021]</span> **E-commerce Website**: Developed an e-commerce website and deployed it on an AWS EC2 server with Amazon S3 for image storage and leveraged AWS Cloudfront for Content Delivery Network (CDN) distribution. 💻
 - **NLP Reading Group**: Co-founded the Natural Language Processing Reading Group. 📖
 - **Machine and Deep Learning Summer Schools**: Acted as a Co-Instructor for summer schools at IIT Kharagpur in 2021 and 2022. ☀️
 - **Mentorship**: Provided guidance and mentorship to 8 students over 2 years. 👥